Les Cols Restaurant Marquee

 As the sun sets, the concealed lighting transforms the space into something else again.

 And in the evening, the view through these layers is akin to looking through an evening mist.

 It is not surprising that RCR Arquitectes were awarded the 2017 Pritzker Architecture Prize.
 This is what very good architecture is about – intelligent, sensitive and sophisticated.

-Final Note: In June 2017 I had the very good fortune to be invited to the wedding of my friends Cristina and Victor, held in the Garden and Marquee of Les Cols.
+Final Note: In June 2017 I had the very good fortune to be invited to a wedding held in the Garden and Marquee of Les Cols.
 I share with you a walk-through video taken as the wedding reception began.
 Enjoy!

 Place: Les Cols Restaurant Marquee